mr9d/dom-inserts-demo/README.md

 The application itself is a list of students.

 You can add students with the provided name and remove them.
-While adding students, you can select how exactly you want to add them: this affects the method being used but doesn’t affect the final result.
+While adding students, you can select how exactly you want to add them: this affects the DOM API being used but doesn’t affect the final result.
 Avatar is selected randomly.

 ## Used technologies